Vanilla Bean Olive Oil Bread

 - grated zest of 1 small orange or lemon (optional)

 - Prepare loaf pan with either a non-stick baking spray or butter and flour.

 - In a mixing bowl, stir together the flour, baking powder, and salt.

-- Butter and flour a loaf pan.
-Transfer the batter into the pan and smooth the surface.
+- Transfer batter to the prepared pan and smooth the surface.
 Bake for 50-55 mintues, or until a thin skewer inserted in the center comes out dry.

 - Remove bread from oven and let cool for a few minutes.
 Unmold and cool on a rack completely.

 - Serve warm or at room temperature.

 - 8 oz quality olive oil

 - Place them in a large enough glass container to hold 8 oz.